Shuai-Xie/vipaturks/README.md

-# vipa-turks
+# vipaturks

-**vipa-turks** is an intelligent annotation platform embedded with active sample mining, based on the famous [DataTurks](https://github.com/DataTurks/DataTurks).
+**vipaturks** is an intelligent annotation platform embedded with active sample mining, based on the famous [DataTurks](https://github.com/DataTurks/DataTurks).

 The abundant features and friendly UI are the main reason why we choose Dataturks.